chanwkimlab/MarcoPolo/README.md

 Please refer to the [AnnData-Getting started](https://anndata-tutorials.readthedocs.io/en/latest/getting-started.html) to get to know more about AnnData.
 If your data is in seurat object, you can very easily convert it to AnnData following the instructions [here](https://satijalab.org/seurat/articles/conversion_vignette.html).

+As MarcoPolo runs on raw count data, anndata should contain the raw count data in `.X`.
+The structure of Anndata is described [here](https://anndata.readthedocs.io/en/latest/generated/anndata.AnnData.html).

-## How to run MarcoPolo on Google Colab
+## Running MarcoPolo on Google Colab
 The easiest way to use MarcoPolo is to use Google Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/chanwkimlab/MarcoPolo/blob/main/notebooks/tutorial.ipynb)

 Google colab is a free cloud-based environment for running Python code.
 Colab allows you to execute MarcoPolo in your browser without any configurations and GPU resources on your end.